sitron/lst/README.md

 Useful to fill the Jira part of the config.
 Give it a story id (JLC-xx) and it will retrieve it's project id and sprint name

 ## Settings
-See the annotated example [.lst_dist.yml](.lst_dist.yml) You will need to define at least 1 sprint to be able to run a command
+See the annotated example [.lst_dist.yml](.lst_dist.yml), which shows both a basic example, and a more advanced one.

-the config file is a sprint list, each sprint is defined by:
+the config file is a sprint dictionary, keyed by sprint name.
+Each sprint is defined by:

 * a name: it can be anything.
-It's just a shortcut that you'll use to run all commands (that need a sprint name)
+It's just a shortcut that you'll use to run all commands (which need a sprint name)
 * a number of commited man days (integer).
 Self explanatory.
 * some Zebra specific settings:
       * the zebra client id (check in Zebra, usually a 4 digits integer).
 You can also easily find it by running `taxi search [project_name]` if you have Taxi installed (you should!)